onecompiler/tutorials/cpp/oops/oops.md

 ## 5. Polymorphism

-Polymorphism gives the meaning many forms, usually it occurs when multiple classes are present and have been interited.
+Polymorphism gives the meaning many forms, usually it occurs when multiple classes are present and have been inherited.

 Consider an example of installing an application in your mobile, where your base class is `Mobile` and method is `installation()` and its derived classes could be installApp1, installApp2, installApp3 etc which will have its own implementation but installation method can be common which can be inherited from its base class.